WARSAW FALLS, MONSTEROUS CRIMES HINTED

 Three days later, on May 8, 1945, VE Day, Polish and Soviet units freed the camp at Stutthof (Sztutowo), Poland.
 A day later Soviet troops reached the Czechoslovak camp and ghetto of Theresienstadt (present-day Terezín in the Czech Republic), where they found 19,000 survivors.
 Even after liberation death took its toll: many victims succumbed to the effects of dehydration, starvation, disease, and exhaustion.

-The monstrous crimes uncovered by camp liberators figured prominently in the cases brought against leading Nazis before the International Military Tribunal at Nuremberg in 1945–1946 (Trial of the Major War Criminals) and several of the subsequent Nuremberg trials (formally the Trials of War Criminals before the Nuremberg Military Tribunals) in 1946–1949.
+The monstrous crimes uncovered by camp liberators figured prominently in the cases brought against leading Nazis before the International Military Tribunal at Nuremberg, Germany in 1945–1946 (Trial of the Major War Criminals) and several of the subsequent Nuremberg trials (formally the Trials of War Criminals before the Nuremberg Military Tribunals) in 1946–1949.

 Dachau Concentration Camp on Liberation Day, April 29, 1945